Skip to content

 Nietzsche's philosophical novel presenting his ideas on the Übermensch, eternal recurrence, and the will to power.

-Cover of The Critique of Pure Reason
+The Critique of Pure Reason by Immanuel Kant — book cover

 The Critique of Pure Reason